French Roulette

 The La Partage Rule

-La Partage is literally translated as “sharing” or “dividing”.
+La Partage is literally translated as ‘sharing’ or ‘dividing’.
 The La Partage rule states that if the ball lands in the zero pocket, all even-money wagers (Red/Black, High/Low, and Odd/Even bets) are automatically split in half.
 Half of the original bet will be returned to the player while the remaining half will be forfeited by the house.
 Keep in mind that this rule is applicable only when you make even-money bets.
 If you place a Straight Up bet and zero comes up, you will lose your entire wager.

 The En Prison Rule

 Provided that the En Prison rule applies at the table, the croupier places a marker on top of all even-money bets whenever the zero is spun.
-This way, the even-money wagers are “imprisoned” for the next spin of the wheel.
+This way, the even-money wagers are ‘imprisoned’ for the next spin of the wheel.
 If the player’s even-money bet wins on the next spin, they will have their original wager returned without actually winning anything.
-Anyone would agree that this is still better than losing the entire wager.
+Most would agree that this is still better than losing the entire wager.

 House Advantage in French Roulette

 Many roulette fans prefer to play the French variation of the game since it has the lowest possible house advantage.
-This can be easily explained by the fact there is only one zero pocket on the French roulette wheel.
+This can be easily explained by the fact that there is only one zero pocket on the French roulette wheel.

 French Roulette House Edge and Payout *